Security: SAML and SCIM

 General Workspace customization

-Next, you can add a workspace icon, rename the workspace to your company name and add a description in the general settings.
-The company description is sent to the model with every prompt of every user and helps the model to have more context what your company does and the context users ask questions in.
+Add a workspace icon, rename the workspace to your company name, and add a description in the general settings.
+The company description is sent to the model with every prompt from every user and helps the model understand your company context.

 Further customization